Guidelines for Computer Use

 Individuals who do not comply with these guidelines will, at a minimum, be asked to leave the computers and/or library.
 Repeated failure to follow the guidelines will, at a minimum, result in loss of computer and/or library privileges.

-Wireless Access: The library has a wireless network which can be accessed using your campus username and password.
+Wireless Access: The library and campus have an open wireless network which can be accessed from your phones, tablets, or laptops.
 Please stop in the library if you have questions.

 Food & Drink Policy